 Participating organisations were asked whether they used different salary scale for their non-Jordanian employees, 14 out of 18 confirmed that they referred to the same salary scale for both.
 However, the participating employees from 3 of these organisations, said that they believed that they received less salaries than their Jordanian peers.
 Moreover, 2 of the participating organisations said that they had different scales at junior levels only, therefore, junior refugee workers received lower salaries than Jordanian workers at the same level.
-Furthermore, 2 participating organisations confirmed that they had a different scales of Cash-for-Work for refugees inside camps, which they referred to as a humanitarian service they offer as not-for-profit organisations to refugees residing inside the camps, to help them in generating an income through work.
+Furthermore, 2 participating organisations confirmed that they had a different scheme for refugees, not because they were any different, but as they followed a method of Cash-for-Work for refugees inside camps, which they referred to as a humanitarian service they offer as not-for-profit organisations to refugees residing inside the camps, to help them in generating an income through work.
 In addition, these two organisations confirmed that if they hire refugees at the regular posts, they will be entitled to the same salary scale as others.